Kenneth Cole Productions: Advertising

 Kenneth Cole Productions, Inc. is well known for its socially conscious and often controversial advertising.
-Campaigns often incorporate topical issues, such as addressing Imelda Marcos's shoe fetish in 1986 with the line, “Imelda Marcos bought 2,700 pairs of shoes.
-She could've at least had the courtesy to buy a pair of ours.”
-In 1994, the company ran its first partisan political ad for the New York state gubernatorial race featuring George Pataki and Mario Cuomo, Cole's father-in-law.
-The ad was an image of a muddy boot with the words: “Next time you hear George Pataki speak, might we suggest the appropriate footwear.”
-George Pataki did end up becoming governor and Cole received some backlash for his decision to run the ad.
+Campaigns often incorporate topical issues, such as addressing Imelda Marcos's shoe fetish in 1986 with the line, "Imelda Marcos bought 2,700 pairs of shoes.
+She could've at least had the courtesy to buy a pair of ours."
+In 1994, the company ran its first partisan political ad for that year's New York state gubernatorial race featuring George Pataki and Mario Cuomo, Cole's father-in-law.
+The ad was an image of a muddy boot with the words: "Next time you hear George Pataki speak, might we suggest the appropriate footwear."
+Pataki did end up becoming governor and Cole received some backlash for his decision to run the ad.

 Not all of their ads are as overtly political, but most have a humorous tint to them, often incorporating word plays or puns.
-Some of his better-known lines include: “What you stand for is more important than what you stand in,” “Are you putting us on?” and “Today is not a dress rehearsal.”
+Some of his better-known lines include: "What you stand for is more important than what you stand in", "Are you putting us on?" and "Today is not a dress rehearsal."
 Popular topics in his advertising include HIV/AIDS, homelessness, gun control, abortion, the environment and same-sex marriage.

-The current advertising campaign uses the tagline “We need more than a surface mentality.
-The writing is on the wall.”
+The current advertising campaign uses the tagline "We need more than a surface mentality.
+The writing is on the wall."